m-tabish/bluprnt/Readme.md

-Here's your updated project description with all the requested additions, formatting improvements, and relevant tags for your AMU Hacks 4.0 submission:

----

 # 🚀 Bluprnt
 ### **🏆Built for AMU Hacks 4.0 by Team Heckers**
 ### **🤝Team Members: Mohd Tabish Khan, Abhay Singh, Pratham Mohan and Aayushmaan Saxena**